JoelTodd/pong-test/README.md

 ```

 Use the arrow keys to move the paddle and to navigate the menu.
 Press Enter to confirm menu choices.

+The game no longer caps the frame rate.
+All physics and timing scale with the actual frame time, so gameplay feels the same regardless of performance.